Definition:

 RTB Operation:

-1. Advertisement request
+1. Advertisement Request:

 – A user accesses a web page with available advertising space

-2. Auction started
+2. Auction started:

-3. Data analysis
+3. Data analysis:

-4. Lances
+4. Lances:

-5. Selection of the winner
+5. Selection of the winner:

 Main components of the RTB ecosystem:

-1. Supply-Side Platform (SSP)
+1. Supply-Side Platform (SSP):

-2. Demand-Side Platform (DSP)
+2. Demand-Side Platform (DSP):

-3. Ad Exchange
+3. Ad Exchange:

-– Virtual market where the auctions take place
+– Virtual market where auctions take place

-4. Data Management Platform (DMP)
+4. Data Management Platform (DMP):

 – Stores and analyzes data for audience segmentation

-5. Ad Server
+5. Ad Server:

-– Deliver and track the ads
+– Delivers and tracks ads

 Benefits of RTB:

-1. Efficiency
+1. Efficiency:

-– Automatic optimization of campaigns in real time
+– Automatic campaign optimization in real time

 2. Precise targeting:

-– Data-driven targeting based on detailed user information
+– Targeting based on detailed user data

-3. Higher return on investment (ROI)
+3. Higher Return on Investment (ROI):

-– Reduction of waste from irrelevant prints
+– Reduced waste from irrelevant impressions

 4. Transparency: